Prepsmith/circleci_webhook_listener/readme.md

 TEAM_NAME and PROJECT_NAME can be found when browsing to your project on CircleCI and looking at the url, it should a format like this: "https://circleci.com/gh/{TEAM_NAME}/{PROJECT_NAME}"

+### hostName:
+This is the hostname the webhook listener will listen to, if null or not present it will listen to all addresses on the given port.

 ### port:

 This is the port that the webhook listener will listen to, this is the same port that you have to enter in the circle.yml file in the line {yourWebHookAddress}:{thisPort}/webhook